 Model flying in the European Union

-According to the above mentioned DVO there is a registration obligation for model pilots from January 1, 2021.
-Every model aircraft pilot must apply for a registration ID number (e-ID).
-The registration number must be affixed to all model aircraft weighing more than 250 grams.
-For scale modelers still very important : The e-ID number does not have to be visibly attached from the outside.
-It is sufficient if it is also placed under the hood or in the battery compartment.
-There are no regulations on the material and size of the ID number (the German requirement to attach a fireproof placard with name and address no longer applies).
+Since 1 January 2021 for model aircraft pilots in the EU must register themselves in their country of residence.
+Through this registration the pilot obtains a registration ID number (e-ID).
+The registration number must be affixed to all model aircraft weighing more than 250 grams (or less than 250 grams with a camera).
+Very important for scale modelers: The e-ID number does not have to be visible from the outside of the model.
+It is sufficient if it is also attached under the canopy or in the battery compartment.
+There are no regulations regarding the material and size of the ID number (the German requirement to affix a fireproof plate with name and address no longer applies).

 Flying at local clubs in the EU

-Flying outside local clubs and events in the EU (e.g. slope flying)
+Flying outside of local clubs and events in the EU (e.g. slope flying).

-In several EU countries, the new EU legislation has been used to significantly tighten the existing national regulations.
-This is e.g. the case in France, where in addition to the pilot registration also each model must be registered, and furthermore each model aircraft must carry an e-identification.
+In several EU countries, the new EU legislation has been used to significantly tighten previous national regulations.
+This is the case in France, for example, where in addition to pilot registration, each model must also be registered, and in some circumstances each model aircraft must carry an e-identification.

 What does it all mean for competition pilots

-In case of non-compliance with laws and regulations, an insurance company can reduce the benefit or cancel it altogether!
-(This is a principle with all insurance companies)
+In case of non-compliance with the laws and regulations, an insurance company can reduce the coverage or cancel it altogether!
+(This goes for all insurance companies)

 This applies not only to Allianz (SMV), but also to private liability insurance.